garrandall/popular-music-data/tracks/spring-affair-donna-summer.md

 It's a spring affair
 It's a spring affair

-Oooh, ooh, ooh
+Oh, oh, oh

 Spring affair, spring affair, spring affair
 And I'm hung up on you
 Spring affair, spring affair, spring affair
 And we've got something new

-Uuuh uhh aah,.. oh yeah...
+Uuuh uhh ah,.. oh yeah...

-Ooh, you're the sunshine in my life
+Oh you're the sunshine in my life
-Ooh, how you come on shining bright, you got me
+Oh how you come on shining bright, you got me

-Ooh, feeling's gonna grow and grow
+Oh feeling's gonna grow and grow
-Ooh, let your loving river flow, you got me, you got all of me
+Oh let your loving river flow, you got me, you got all of me

 Spring affair, spring affair, spring affair
 And I'm hung up on you